Kriegel/BeautyOfPower/README.md

 # BeautyOfPower (BoP)

-PowerShell Module to beautify sourcecode and to do refactoring on PowerShell sourcecode
+**PowerShell Module to format PowerShell script text (sourcecode) to beautify PowerShell sourcecode and to do refactoring on PowerShell sourcecode**

 The Functions out of this Module will change (refactor) PowerShell sourcecode.